Psychotherapy and Counselling

 All partners and associates are fully qualified professional psychologists, all have PhDs, and are registered as psychologists with the Province of Ontario.
-All have membership in the Canadian Register of Health Service Providers in Psychology.
 Maintaining the highest professional standards is always a priority.
 While psychological services are not covered by OHIP, all Extended Health Care Plans provide some reimbursement for psychological service fees.

 What can I expect when I see a Psychologist?

 When you first call for information one of our psychologists will explain the initial process of assessing what your difficulties and therapeutic needs are.
 Before you ever come in, you will be told about our fees, how payment is made, where our offices are located and even where the waiting rooms are.
 Questions about the psychologist’s training and experience can be answered over the phone as well.

 During your first visit our psychologist will ask you about what your current difficulties are, about your current life style, your physical health and your childhood and life experiences.
 This process usually takes two sessions, after which the psychologist is in a better position to make recommendations, explain whether she or he sees a role for her/him to help you and, if so, how therapy will proceed and the approximate time frame.